Be Like Water

 As I pushed, my body and my husband pushed back.
 As I pushed, my counselor, my doctor, and my God pushed back until I had a seat.
 Sitting still has the hardest thing I’ve ever had to do in life.
 I never knew that silence could be so loud.
 I finally heard what God wanted of me.
 He wanted me to be a ripple.
 A RIPPLE!
 A freaking ripple.
 I even asked God, are you sure?
 Because these plans of being a wave haven’t happened YET, and I know with faith, you can make it possible.
 I was struggling to accept the assignment given to me.

 It hit me like a ton of bricks of finally realizing what God has been asking me to be all along.
-God wants me to be like water.
-Allowing him the space to move.
+God wants me to be thee water.
+I wasn’t allowing him the space to move.
 I kept missing the mark because I made 2020 about me and not him.
 2021 will be different.
-Realize there are times to be a wave, and there are times to be a ripple.
-Both are equally as powerful.
-Both are essential to the kingdom.
-And in his timing, and not my own, Both will be.
+There are times to be a wave, and times to be a ripple.
+Both are equally as powerful and essential in life.
 No longer will I live a Liz lead life filled with good intentions and imperfect execution, but spiritually lead one covered with favor.
 I will not move on a good word, but a God word.
 As I write, I feel shackles of always being in control breaking.
 I can finally see new glimmers of what my future will be.